 “With all our discharge feeders, our scientific design approach combined with practical engineering, we carefully account for the transition between the silo or bin to the discharge, a critical aspect in achieving the desired flow characteristics.
 In addition, we consider the spatial constraints and equipment used to convey the bulk solids after passing through the unit,” says Solex Thermal Science Global Sales Director Pedro Moran.

 “In all cases, our experienced staff work to ensure the right feeder is customized correctly for full-scale implementation.”

-Solex leads the world with its high-efficiency, indirect heat exchange technology for the heating, cooling and drying/conditioning of free-flowing granular materials such as solid granules, pellets, beans, seeds and particles.
+Solex leads the world with its high-efficiency, indirect heat exchange technology for the heating, cooling, drying and energy recovery of/from solids, liquids and gases.